 Why do I need an evaluation?

-At the evaluation we gather information such as; the goals you have for your dog, the issues you are facing and behaviors you want to change, and your trainer assess your dog’s personality.
-Also, during the evaluation your trainer will show you our training tools, discuss our training programs, and advise you on the best program to meet your goals as well as the dog’s needs based on their personality.
+At the evaluation we gather information such as; the goals you have for your dog, the issues you are facing and behaviors you want to change, and your trainer assesses your dog’s personality.
+Also, during the evaluation your trainer will discuss our training programs, training tools, training method, and advise you on the best program to meet your goals as well as the dog’s needs based on their personality.
+Your dog’s evaluation also helps us understand what training tools and methods will work best so we can be prepared to train your dog to their full potential.

 Can you train my dog to not jump on people?